This is the reference manual for the component named postmodern, which is part of a library of the same name.

 macro defprepared (name query &optional (format :rows))

-.
+This is the defun-style variant of prepare.
 It will define a

 top-level function for the prepared statement.